qooxdoo/qooxdoo/qooxdoo/documentation/manual/source/pages/development/simulator.rst

 * Define test jobs using the qooxdoo toolchain's configuration system
 * Utilize the standard Selenium API as well as qooxdoo-specific user extensions to locate and interact with qooxdoo widgets
 * Capture and log uncaught exceptions thrown in the tested application
-* Use Selenium RC to run tests in `many different browser/platform combinations <http://seleniumhq.org/about/platforms.html#browsers>`_
+* Use Selenium Server to run tests in `many different browser/platform combinations <http://seleniumhq.org/about/platforms.html#browsers>`_
 * Write custom log appenders using qooxdoo's flexible logging system

 How it works